abroniewski/TPC-DI-MS-SQL-Benchmark/README.md

 # TPC-DI-MS-SQL-Benchmark

-The report in the deliverables path provides an overview of how the benchmark was performed.
+The report in the `/Deliverables` path provides an overview of how the benchmark was performed.

-The `helpers` path has the scripts used to run the benchmark
+The `/Helpers` path has the scripts used to run the benchmark